Pedro Reyes (artist): Music for Lithophones

-Tlalli
+Tlali

-Tlalli is an in-progress stylized sculpture of a large indigenous woman's head based on the Olmeca heads.
+Tlali (based on the Nahuatl word "tlalli", which often leads to confusion regarding the correct spelling of the title) is a sculpture of a colossal visage.
+Its initial design was of a complete head inspired by the colossal Olmec heads found in Veracruz, Mexico.
+The features of the face blend smooth arched eyebross with feline eyes and a downturned mouth with a flaring upper lip, such as those often found in Olmec sculptures.
 It had been proposed to replace a Monument to Christopher Columbus by Mexico City's mayor, Claudia Sheinbaum, on 5 September 2021.
 The announcement, design, name, and the selection of Reyes as the sculptor, as well the undiscussed removal of Columbus, created controversy.
 Reyes was criticized because he was a mestizo man, not an indigenous woman, and had created a generalized portrait of an indigenous woman.
-A few days later, after a petition of more than 300 people in Mexico's cultural sector, Sheinbaum announced that Tlalli would not be used at that site.
+A few days later, following a petition signed by more than 300 members of Mexico’s cultural sector, Sheinbaum announced that Tlali would not be installed at that site.
+This decision came despite the support of more than 5,000 Indigenous women, who signed a different petition and expressed their support for the work during the public act “Dignificación de Tlali” (Dignifying Tlali).
+Tlali is a direct stone carving made from volcanic rock sourced from a quarry on the skirts of Popocatépetl.
+In 2026, the sculpture was installed at the north entrance of the David Geffen Galleries at the Los Angeles County Museum of Art (LACMA).
+The museum's collection includes several examples of Olmec masks, providing an art historical context that informs interpretations of Reyes' work.

-Permanent collections
+Permanent collections.

 Reyes works and site specific projects are included in the permanent collections of museums and cultural organizations around the Americas such as the Pérez Art Museum Miami; Museum of Fine Arts, Boston; Brooklyn Museum, New York; Museum of Contemporary Art Chicago; Carnegie Museum of Art, Pittsburgh; Colección Jumex, Mexico City; Institute of Contemporary Art, Miami; Kadist Art Foundation, San Francisco; MAXXI, Rome, Italy; University Museum of Contemporary Art, Mexico City (MUAC); Museo Rufino Tamayo, Mexico City; Vancouver Art Gallery, Vancouver; and Walker Art Center, Minneapolis, among others.